 The company had an annual staff survey which was an opportunity for the staff to feedback any opinion they had about their roles and the company anonymously.
 Staff explained they were than happy to raise any concerns they had immediately with the pharmacist or the area manager.
-There was a company whistleblowing policy in place and staff were aware of this.

-There were targets in place, such as to achieve 400 MURs a year, but the team explained that they did not feel any pressure to deliver these targets and would never compromise their professional judgement to achieve targets.
+There were targets in place but the pharmacy team explained that they did not feel any pressure to deliver these targets and would never compromise their professional judgement to achieve targets.

-Principle 3 - Premises ✓ Standards met
+Principle 3 - Premises Standards met